tlambert03/microvis/notes/dims_slicing_thoughts.md

 ## Data Model
-We need to be explicit about different kinds of data, our full nD data and the visualisable 2D/3D data which will be rendered
+We need to be explicit about different kinds of data, our full nD data and the visualisable 2D/3D data which will be rendered at any given moment

 ### nD Data
 this is arbitrary nD array data